 I've been noticing a trend lately that, at its core, can really be reduced down to why we do what we do.
 Unfortunately, it seems that not everyone in our industry is about being a true Trusted Advisor.

-To our advantage, we're "stuck" competing in this landscape in the fortunate position of being the orange to everyone else's apple.
+To our advantage, we're "stuck" competing in this landscape in the fortunate position of being the apple to everyone else's orange.

 What I mean by this is - similar to our clients and similar to our competitors, one of our key objectives is growth.
 But as I look around at others in our industry and some of the "so-called" experts, I see this huge push for "sales".

 Over and over again, it's all about your pipeline.
 It's all about your marketing.
 These "experts" are mostly guys who built an MSP, sold it, and now command top dollar telling the neophytes in our industry how they should be doing it.